kbieser/shell-genomics/_episodes/01-introduction.md

 a file or directory name if you've typed enough characters to provide a unique identifier for the file or directory you are trying to access.

+> ## Tip
+>
+> If you are hitting tab and the file or directory name is not auto-filling, you may be in the wrong directory.
+Tab completion will only work if you are in the correct location.
+Using the tab key is often useful in helping to troubleshoot and understand where you are located.
+{: .callout}

 If we navigate back to our `untrimmed_fastq` directory and try to access one of our sample files:

 ~~~
 $ cd
+$ cd data
 $ cd shell_data
 $ cd untrimmed_fastq
 $ ls SR<tab>